EDCD/EDDI/docs/Contributing.md

 ### CrowdIn
 We use CrowdIn for translation: https://crowdin.com/project/eddi and it governs all non-English RESX files.
 That is, we don't edit non-English RESX files locally and in the event of a merge conflict, CrowdIn wins.

-### AppVeyor
-We use AppVeyor for continuous integration: https://ci.appveyor.com/project/richardbuckle/eddi

-### CodeCov
+### Github Actions
-We use CodeCov for code coverage but this may change https://codecov.io/gh/EDCD/EDDI
+We use Github Actions for continuous integration.
+The workflows are defined in `.github/workflows/`.
+These run the unit tests and code analysis on every push to `develop` and every PR.